Meghan Markle Reportedly Believes That Her Husband & Prince William Will End Their Feud ‘Eventually’

 This afternoon, The Duke and Duchess of Sussex attended the annual Commonwealth Service at Westminster Abbey on Commonwealth Day, alongside Her Majesty The Queen and Members of The Royal Family.
 The Commonwealth is a global network of 54 countries, working in collaboration towards shared economic, environmental, social and democratic goals, and the Service today seeks to highlight the vast community which spans every geographical region, religion and culture, embracing diversity amongst its population of 2.4 billion people, of which 60 percent are under 30 years old.
 As President and Vice-President of the @Queens_Commonwealth_Trust, The Duke and Duchess of Sussex have been passionate advocates of the Commonwealth having spent many years working closely with the next generation of Commonwealth leaders.
 The theme of the Commonwealth for 2020 is ‘Delivering A Common Future: Connecting, Innovating, Transforming', placing emphasis on youth, the environment, trade, governance, and ICT (Information and Communications Technology) and innovation.
 From working to protect the earth's natural resources and preserving the planet for generations to come, to championing fair trade and empowering the youth of today to transform the communities of tomorrow, the Service celebrates the Commonwealth's continued commitment to delivering a peaceful, prosperous and more sustainable future for all.
 Photo © PA

 Rumors of the brothers’ rift continued when Markle and Harry attended the Commonwealth Service at Westminster Abbey in London in March.
 This was the first time all of the key members of the royal family had gathered together in public since Harry and his wife chose to lead more private lives.
-It was reported that the mood was frosty between the siblings and their wives reported The Daily Mail.
+It was reported that the mood was frosty between the siblings and their wives, reported The Daily Mail.

 After speculation on the status of their once tight-knit bond, the brothers issued a statement to the media in January, which was published by Us Weekly.
 It revealed that they will stand united against defamatory remarks regarding their internal family struggles.